drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 Copyright 2017-2021 Distributed Management Task Force, Inc. All rights reserved.

+## About

-The `csdl-to-json.py` tool is a Python tool that processes and converts Redfish CSDL files to Redfish JSON Schema files.
+The `csdl-to-json.py` tool is a Python tool that converts Redfish CSDL files to Redfish JSON Schema files.

 To install the tool, see [Installation](https://github.com/DMTF/Redfish-Tools#installation "https://github.com/DMTF/Redfish-Tools#installation").